Match Play Tournament Info and Rules - All Players must Read!

 - (c) Please copy your opponent.
 That's their "attestation."

 - POST: Each player Post your OWN scores to GHIN.
 EGC does not post match play scores.
-Posting Hole by Hole (per Rule 3) will automatically handle Net Double Bogey corrections.
+Posting Hole by Hole (per Rule 3) with full hole scores will automatically handle Net Double Bogey corrections.

 Please remember to include your opponent on the email results so they can verify the results (and watch out for typos).